 People with addictions may also find that they are constantly thinking about drugs, and they may begin to schedule their days around buying and using drugs.
 They may stop going to work or class in order to use drugs, and they may choose to spend time only with other people who use drugs.
 People who abuse prescription drugs may also engage in illegal activities in order to get the drugs they crave.

 According to a study published in the Journal of Pain and Palliative Care Pharmacotherapy, 91 percent of people studied who had entered a treatment program for prescription painkiller addiction admitted that they had bought their drugs from a street dealer at least once.
-This sort of behavior can land the person in jail.
+This sort of behavior can land a person in jail.
 It can also have other unintended consequences.
-Drugs sold by street dealers sometimes contain inert ingredients that can cause infections.
+Drugs sold by street dealers sometimes contain inert ingredients that can cause infections or unexpected problems.
 Some dealers even sell medications tainted with other drugs or with poisons.
 This can lead to death.

 Addiction Treatment Can Help

 Prescription drug addictions can be frightening to watch, and they can be difficult to live with, but effective treatments do exist.
 In a rehabilitation program for addiction, medical professionals provide treatments to help addicts recover from the physical and chemical damage caused by addiction, and therapy can help addicts learn how to control their cravings and their behaviors related to drug use.

 At Michael’s House, we offer a comprehensive program to help people recover from prescription drug addictions.
 Many of our clients have come to us for help with longstanding prescription drug addictions, and we’ve developed an innovative set of measures to help them improve.

 If you’d like to know more about the help we offer, please contact us today at 760.548.4032.